-This research has been conducted with funding from the UK Natural Environment Research Council (NERC).
-Suraje Dessai is supported by the UK Natural Environment Research Council (NE/ H003509/1) and the European Research Council under the European Union1s Seventh Framework Programme (FP7/2007 2013)/ERC Grant agreement no. 284369.
-We would also like to thank James Porter for his comments.
+Acknowledgments This research has been conducted with funding from the UK Natural Environment Research Council (NERC).
+Suraje Dessai is supported by the UK Natural Environment Research Council (NE/H003509/1) and the European Research Council under the European Union's Seventh Framework Programme (FP7/2007 2013)/ERC Grant agreement no. 284369.
+Jouni Paavola acknowledges the support of the UK Economic and Social Research Council (ESRC) for the Centre for Climate Change Economics and Policy (CCCEP).
+We would also like to thank James Porter and the two anonymous reviewers for their helpful comments and suggestions.